ebzzry/ebzzry.github.io/src/quotes.md

 * “The ability to speak does not make you intelligent.”<br>
   ―Qui-gon Jinn

-* “If you do what you’ve always done, you’ll get what you’ve always gotten.”<br>
-  ―Anthony Robbins

 * “Watch your thoughts; they become words.
 Watch your words; they